liuziyue141/CSE15L-labReport/Lab1.md

 ![Image](Images/3.png)

 * If you're unable to login to the remote computer, don't worry, some people may be able to login on the first try, some people may need to try a few times.
+---
+## Third part:
 ![Image](Images/resubmitVersion.png)

-*Once logged into my account on the classroom computer, we can enter various following commands in the terminal including
+*Once logged into my account on the classroom computer, we can enter the following commands on both your personal computer and school computer:
+- `cd ~` to navigate to the home directory
-- `ls` to list the files and directories in the current directory
+- `cd` to navigate to the previous directory
-- `ls -lat` to display detailed information about all files
+- `ls -lat` to list the files in the current directory, sorted by modification time
-- `pwd` to display the current working directory
+- `ls -a` to list all files, including hidden ones, in the current directory
+- `ls <directory>` where <directory> is `/home/linux/ieng6/cs15lwi23/cs15lwi23abc`, where the `abc` is one of the other group members’ usernames
-- `cp` to copy a file from a public directory to my personal account
+- `cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/` to copy the file `hello.txt` to the home directory
+- `cat /home/linux/ieng6/cs15lwi23/public/hello.txt` to view the contents of the file 'hello.txt' *Entering `ls /home/linux/ieng6/cs15lwi23/cs15lwi23abc` in either the home computer or the remote computer terminal will not allow you to access to others’ accounts on the remote computer.
+*However, for the command `cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/`, the document `hello.txt` is only accessible on the remote computer.
+This is because the document is saved in the public directory of the remote computer.
+To access this document, you need to log into your account on the remote computer first.
 ---

-## Third Step: git, Github, and Github Pages
+## Fourth part: git, Github, and Github Pages

 * First, ensure that you have a GitHub account associated with your UCSD email, and sign in.
 If you do not have a GitHub account, please follow the instructions on the website to sign up.